You can use this form to request an appointment.

 Several countries require proof that you’ve had your vaccinations at least 10 days before arriving – check any international requirements and make sure you have the proper paperwork so you don’t get turned away at customs.

-YourGP private practice clinics in Edinburgh and Aberdeen offer travel clinics with a comprehensive vaccination service to give you the jabs you need before your next adventure.
+YourGP offers a comprehensive vaccination service to give you the jabs you need before your next adventure.

 First, we provide a consultation to discuss if your jabs are up to date and what you might need based on your travel plans; we’ll advise you on the latest guidance in relation to the vaccinations you need.